 Barbarigo’s counterpart, Mohammed Sirocco, made a quick dash between the Venetian commander’s left wing and the shore line, hoping to swing around and trap Don Juan’s squadron from behind.
 Barbarigo quickly slid over and intercepted the Turks, but several galleys had slipped by and attacked him from the rear.
 When his squadron closed in to help, Barbarigo, standing in the midst of fierce struggle, lifted the visor of his helmet to coordinate their attack.
 An arrow pierced his eye; mortally wounded, he was carried below.
 However, his quick, self-sacrificing action had prevented Sirocco’s flanking movement.
 The Christian left then trapped the Muslim wing of fifty-six galleys against the shore and methodically destroyed it.

-The center of both lines bore down heavily on each other without any thought of subterfuge or trickery.
+The centre of both lines bore down heavily on each other without any thought of subterfuge or trickery.
 The Muslims were yelling, screaming, and banging anything that would make noise.
 The Christians were in an ominous silence, weapons in one hand, rosaries in the other.
 Usually, the flagships stand off from the heat of battle, but not this time; both supreme commanders set a hard course for each other.
 Ali Pasha’s Sultana gained the initial advantage by ramming into the Reale up to the fourth rower’s bench.
 Don Juan grappled the two ships together and boarded.
 Instantly, a dozen Turkish ships closed in behind Ali Pasha, supplying him with thousands of janissaries.
 Veniero and Colonna hugged the Reale from either side.
 Reinforcements arrived from other galleys.
 Some two dozen ships became interlocked, thus forming a floating battlefield.
 The battle raged back and forth over the blood-soaked, carnage-strewn decks.